Shawn Klush: Personal life

-Shawn is no longer married and has two children, Shelby and Troy.
+Shawn's wife Beverly died on April 2024.
+They have two children, Shelby and Troy.

-Competitions
+Competitions and honors

-As well as winning the “Worldwide Elvis Competition” in Montreal mentioned earlier on January 6, 2005, just two days before Elvis’ 70th birthday, Klush became grand champion at the $25,000 “World Elvis Tribute Artist Competition”.
-(Potawatomi Casino Contest).
-That year he received “The People's Choice Award” from Gibson Guitar in Nashville as “Best Concert Elvis”.
+In addition to winning the "Worldwide Elvis Competition" in Montreal on January 6, 2005, Klush became grand champion at the $25,000 "World Elvis Tribute Artist Competition" hosted by Potawatomi Casino that same year.
+He has received "The People's Choice Award" from Gibson Guitar in Nashville as "Best Concert Elvis".
 In 2007, Klush was named the international champion of BBC One's [World's Greatest Elvis Competition in the United Kingdom by BBC1 Network U.K. Klush was chosen by Graceland as the winner of Elvis Presley Enterprises first ever Ultimate Tribute Artist Contest in Memphis, Tennessee, and is the only Elvis tribute artist officially endorsed and approved by Elvis Presley Enterprises.

 According to Klush in a rare interview "I've won every one (Elvis Presley tribute artist competition) I ever attempted.
 I don't like them.
 I don't feel Elvis felt like he was in competition with anyone.
 (However) I graciously accept the awards (for winning) but I never stop working on my craft."

 Klush has many times been dubbed by the news media as "The closest to The King in concert" including The Chicago Tribune, The Las Vegas Sun and Newsweek Magazine.

+In 2024, Klush was announced as an inductee into the Luzerne County Arts & Entertainment Hall of Fame.

 Television

 In 1999 Klush appeared in the VHI and NBC mini series "Shake Rattle and Roll" as Elvis.
-In 2013 Klush appeared on the Late Show with David Letterman at the end of the show as a featured performing musical guest singing the Elvis song 'Suspicious Minds' as part of the promotion of his Las Vegas show, a recreation of the original Elvis Presley performances at the Las Vegas Hilton.
-In 2016, Klush appeared in an episode of the HBO series Vinyl playing Elvis Presley.
+In 2013 Klush appeared on The Late Show with David Letterman at the end of the show as a featured performing musical guest singing the Elvis song 'Suspicious Minds' as part of the promotion of his Las Vegas show, a recreation of the original Elvis Presley performances at the Las Vegas Hilton.
+In 2016, Klush appeared in an episode of the HBO series Vinyl playing Elvis Presley, in a fictional timeline where Elvis is considering leaving RCA Records.